nevinera/fray/classes/README.md

 striker or a durable tank with low damage (he relies on the threat of disengaging and healing to keep enemies from leaving him).

+### Blood Mage

+A healer-controller.
+Blood Mages *generate* MP by applying statuses to enemies, and spend it on healing and buffing allies.
+They have limited damage potential normally, but can stack up wounds over time to build up significant damage against a strong foe.

 ## Not Yet Implemented

 ### Wizard